Learn when is the best time to visit New Zealand for seeing fall foliage and what are the 5 best places to visit to see autumn colors in New Zealand.

 As mentioned in an article I wrote about the best time to visit New Zealand, the seasons here in New Zealand are opposites of the ones on the Northern hemisphere.
 This also goes for when the fall foliage season starts.

-Peak time for fall foliage on the Northern Hemisphere and especially in Northeastern America starts around October 7.
+Peak time for fall foliage on the Northern Hemisphere and especially in northeast America starts around October 7.

 However, these dates are not set in stone.
-In April 2010, the good autumn colors started to become visible around April 12, while the peak arrived after April 15.
+On one particular trip in April, the good autumn colors started to become visible around April 12, while the peak arrived after April 15.
 I attribute this somewhat late arrival of autumn to the variable weather conditions in the year leading up to autumn.

 There have been times that I’ve gotten good colors up until April 25, but afterwards, the brown colors start to set in.
 March is too early to visit New Zealand for fall foliage and May is too late.